cutbox/CutBox/README.md

 # Development TODO

-- [ ] Mouse/keyboard selection of secondary items from list
+- [ ] Mouse selection of secondary items from list
-- [ ] preview full text item (like spotlight preview panel)
 - [ ] preferences panel
   - [ ] limit number of copied items to store in history (NSUserDefaults)
   - [ ] customise hotkeys(s)
 - [ ] Make app an auto-start at login item
+- [ ] Improve styling

 If you have suggestions or bugs, please add to https://github.com/jasonm23/CutBox/issues